Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Your customers can interact with ChatBot on your website (WordPress, Wix, Squarespace or Shopify), as well as through Facebook Messenger and Slack.
 To get started, have ChatBot scan your website and help center, then upload any additional content, such as product or service descriptions.
 Once it’s trained, you can specify which sources it should use to provide clear, concise answers.

-Build dedicated chatbot flows, known as skills, to answer questions, handle pricing inquiries or collect customer info, or let ChatBot generate them for you.
-Before launch, you can test everything in a controlled environment to ensure the responses reflect your brand.
+You can also build dedicated chatbot flows, known as skills, to answer questions, handle pricing inquiries or collect customer information, or let ChatBot generate them automatically.
+Before launch, test everything in a controlled environment to ensure the responses reflect your brand.
 When you’re ready, customize the chatbot to match your brand’s look and voice.

 ChatBot’s drag-and-drop builder makes it easy to guide customer conversations and responses.
 Source: Chatbot.com